MidSpike/iris-utilities/README.md

 ## Information

 ### What is I.R.I.S.
 Utilities?
-I.R.I.S Utilities is a multi-purpose discord bot that allows you to play music, have fun, manage roles, and perform various other utility-related things.
+I.R.I.S Utilities is a multi-purpose discord bot that allows you to play music, have fun, and perform various other utility-related tasks.

 ### What does I.R.I.S. stand for?
-I.R.I.S. is the Interactive Reconnaissance Information Service and it's here to help!
+I.R.I.S. is the **I**nteractive **R**econnaissance **I**nformation **S**ervice and she's here to help!

+### Why is I.R.I.S.
+Utilities a "she"?
+I.R.I.S. originally did not have a gender until a growing number of users started calling I.R.I.S. by feminine pronouns.

-### Is there a website?
+### Does I.R.I.S.
+Utilities have a website?
 Yes, check out [iris-utilities.com](https://iris-utilities.com/)!

 ### Who was I.R.I.S.
 Utilities created by?
-The I.R.I.S.
-Utilities Discord Bot was created by and is currently maintained by Tyler S. Resch over at [MidSpike.Com](https://midspike.com/).
+I.R.I.S.
+Utilities was created by and is currently maintained by Tyler S. Resch from [MidSpike.Com](https://midspike.com/).

 ### Why is I.R.I.S.
 Utilities on GitHub?
+There are a few reasons for this:

-I have decided that I.R.I.S.
-Utilities is a Discord Bot for the people, therefore it's source-code should viewable by the public and open to contributions!
+1) I decided that I.R.I.S.
+Utilities is a Discord Bot for the people; therefore, it's source-code should be viewable by the public!

+2) Open-source software is good for the end-user: bug fixes, security patches, and general improvements can be quickly generated!

-### Am I allowed to make a Discord Bot from this source-code?
+### Am I allowed to make a Discord Bot from I.R.I.S.
+Utilities source-code?
-Yes, you are allowed to create a Discord Bot from this source-code. ([see restrictions below](#restrictions-for-created/modified-bots:))
+Yes, you are allowed to create a Discord Bot from I.R.I.S.
+Utilities source-code. ([see restrictions below](#legal))

 ---